musqz/build-skippy-xd-appimg/README.md

 ---

-This repository contains a files needed to create a **Skippy-XD AppImage**, an Exposé-style window switcher for X11.
+This repository contains files and structure needed to create a **Skippy-XD AppImage**, an Exposé-style window switcher for X11.
 The AppImage works on most modern Linux distributions (Debian/Ubuntu, Fedora, Arch, etc.) without installation.

 ---